simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 This is a small hurdle since a stakeholder does not necessarily want to have an account (and that most of them always seem to forget their passwords 😅).
 Adobe XD offers an anonymous comment feature by the way.

-Also, the design team has to get used to a completely different tool, something that could be a big deal depending on how specialized the designers are and how much of their system depends on their current tool.
+Also, the design team has to get used to a completely different tool, something that could be a big deal depending on how specialized the designers are.

 All in all I still think Figma is the best choice in most cases, but we developers will need to have this conversation with a lot of empathy - just imagine you had to switch your beloved code editor to improve the whole team.